klangman/CinnamonBurnMyWindows/README.md

 ### Effects currently disabled:

 Because Cinnamon is missing a required API, the following effects are disabled.
-I am hoping to find a way around this issue:
+I am hoping I can enable these effects in Cinnamon 6.6 when it's available in July 2025:

 - Broken Glass
 - Matrix